 When the programmer-PLC network connection is abruptly broken (not the orderly termination performed during disconnection), the SRTP server connection and its underlying TCP connection remain alive until either an SRTP inactivity timeout (see 1.4.2, SRTP Inactivity Timeout details) occurs (20 -30 seconds), or the TCP connection eventually times out (about 7 minutes).
 If the maximum privileged connections are in use and the programmer reconnects during this interval, it obtains a new, non-privileged connection.
-Under heavy load at the Ethernet interface, the programmer may experience sluggish response over this non-privileged connection has timed out.
+Under heavy load at the Ethernet interface, the programmer may experience sluggish response over this non-privileged connection.
+If this occurs, you can manually disconnect and reconnect the programmer after the previous connection has timed out.
 Upon reconnection, the programmer should once again obtain a privileged connection.